Effective Date: January 12, 2026

 8.1.
 Scoir Ownership.
 Scoir, or its licensors, owns all worldwide right, title, and interest (including all Intellectual Property Rights) in and to the Website, Services, Scoir Content, and software applications used to provide the Services.
 This Agreement does not convey any proprietary interest in or to any of Scoir’s Intellectual Property Rights or rights of entitlement to the use thereof except as expressly set forth herein.

 8.2.
 Customer Ownership.
 Customer owns all worldwide right, title, and interest (including all Intellectual Property Rights) in and to the Customer Information.
-Customer hereby grants Scoir a non-exclusive, limited right to use, copy, transmit, store, and back-up Customer Information for the purpose of sole providing the Services to Customer.
+Customer hereby grants Scoir a non-exclusive, limited right to use, copy, transmit, store, and back-up Customer Information for the sole purpose of providing the Services to Customer.

 8.3.
 User Feedback.
 Any feedback, comments and suggestions Customer or its Invitees may provide for improvements to the Services shall be deemed to have been given voluntarily and Scoir will be free to use, disclose, reproduce, license or otherwise distribute, and exploit such feedback as Scoir sees fit, entirely without obligation or restriction of any kind.